+The results of the Sundargarh Lok Sabha election will be declared today.
+The counting of votes began on the Parliamentary seat in Odisha at 8 am on Thursday, May 23.
+Voting for the Sundargarh seat took place in the second phase of Lok Sabha Elections 2019.
 Sundargarh is a key Lok Sabha Constituency of Odisha.
-The voting for the parliamentary polls 2019 on this seat will take place in the second phase on April 18.
 The constituency comprises of seven assembly seats - Sundargarh, Talsara, Rajgangpur, Biramitrapur, Rourkela, Raghunathpali and Bonai.
 The seat is reserved for the Scheduled Tribe category and its constituency number is 2.
 Lok Sabha Elections 2019 Schedule: Voting In 7 Phases From April 11 to May 19, Counting And Results On May 23; Check All Dates For General Elections.

-The Biju Janata Dal (BJD) has fielded Sunita Biswal from Sundargarh, while George Tirkey is contesting on the Congress ticket.
-The Bharatiya Janata Party (BJP) has given a ticket to Jual Oram from this constituency.
+The Biju Janata Dal (BJD) fielded Sunita Biswal from Sundargarh, while George Tirkey contested on the Congress ticket.
+The Bharatiya Janata Party (BJP) gave the ticket to Jual Oram from this constituency.
 The last date of filing nominations for the seat was March 26.
 The scrutiny of nominations papers took place on March 27.
 Meanwhile, the last date of withdrawal of candidature was March 29.
 Lok Sabha Elections 2019 Phase II: List of States And Constituencies Voting On April 18.

 Here are important details about the phase-II elections: